La traviata, A highlight reel

-In this page, we have a sort of “highlight reel” of notable moments from La Traviata.
-I have compiled these from a 2005 production by the Salzburg Opera that is freely available on Youtube in high resolution with English subtitles.
+In this page, we have a sort of “highlight reel” of notable moments from La traviata.
+I have compiled these from a 1967 production by the Rome Opera that is freely available on Youtube with English subtitles.
 Each link will have a timestamp on it so it should drop at the appropriate point, although I include the timings as a backup.
 Some might find the non-traditional staging of this production rather austere or strange as it involves a sparse design and an omnipresent giant clock that reminds Violetta of her imminent death.
 I personally think it focuses the viewer on the performers in a quite riveting manner, but there’s no accounting for taste!
 At the very least it shouldn’t distract too much from our goals here.
-It is also worth noting that Utah Opera’s La Traviata is more traditional than this production.
+It is also worth noting that Utah Opera’s La traviata is more traditional than this production.

 “O mio rimorso!” – In this cabaletta, Alfredo expresses his distress at having to go to Paris and drum up a loan to cover the costs of their current lifestyle.
 According to Budden, this is a late addition designed to meet the standards for the number of scenes each singer would expect, even though its blustery content seems a little out of character for Alfredo.
 (Budden 138)